-The Ontario Blind Sports Association is a proud member of the True Sport Movement.
-We run our programs with the belief sport can make a difference in the everyday lives of people and that those who are blind or visually impaired should have the opportunity to access those benefits.
+Ontario Blind Sports Association is a proud constituent of the True Sport Movement.
+We run our programs with the belief that structured sport has the power to positively impact the everyday lives of its participants, and those who are blind or visually impaired should be able to reap the benefits of participation.

-For over thirty years OBSA has been delivering inclusive programs that provide the opportunity for fun and healthy sport.
-We have always recognized the importance of respect and fair play in sport and encourage all of our members to carry themselves with dignity both on and off the field of play.
+For over thirty years, OBSA has been delivering inclusive programs that provide the opportunity for willing individuals to be physically active and, above all, have fun in sport.
+In accordance with the True Sport Movement, we recognize the importance of respect and fair play and encourage all of our members to carry themselves with dignity both on and off the field of play.

-It is for these reasons and many more that we are proud to share the true sport principles with our members and partners!
+It is for these reasons, among many more, that we are proud to share the principles of True Sport with our members and partners!

 True Sport Principles